 Today, all around the world, fundamental missionaries are being forced to use corrupted Bibles to preach the Gospel.
 The results are limping churches and only partially mature Christians.

 Fundamentalism was founded by men who used the King James Bible.
 As new revisions and translations in English have come on the scene, Fundamentalists have been suckered into accepting these new Bibles which are based on Roman Catholic Gnostic Greek texts.
 Publishing houses, especially in the early days of the NIV and NASB, offered pastors huge discounts if they would switch the pew Bibles from the KJV to the NIV or other versions.
 I heard of one pastor who was given a direct bribe from a publisher for his own personal use to convince him to switch pew Bibles.

 Pressure is also put on pastors from church members who have been seduced.
 These members spend over $100 for a new version of the Bible in Morocco leather, and they do not want to admit they were suckered by some huckster into spending the cash.
 I can promise you one thing.....
 The people who whine for you to leave the King James Bible behind are not the ones in your assembly who are living in Christian victory.
 So, why are you listening to them?

 The final verdict is empirical.....
 Since the introduction of other English versions of the Bible, starting around 1930, there has been NO great revival in America or the world.
 The great revivals of the past were founded on the King James Bible.
 So, do you want spiritual pin heads in your assembly, or do you want mature Christians?

-Have you need co-oped into leaving the King James behind and playing new version roulette?
+Have you been co-oped into leaving the King James Bible behind and playing new version roulette?